How Long Should You Wash Your Hands?

 - Reduce the chance of foodborne illnesses after touching raw meat or pet food

 Proper handwashing is also one of the best ways to prevent infections in healthcare settings.
-A number of studies have found that hospitals where employees wash their hands well (and often) have fewer patients with hospital-acquired infections.
+Studies have found that hospitals where employees wash their hands well (and often) have fewer patients with hospital-acquired infections.
 When healthcare workers wash their hands frequently, patients stay healthier.

 Handwashing may seem pretty basic, but it’s actually one of the most powerful tools we have for stopping the spread of germs and preventing illnesses.